 Learn about credit

-Credit reflects how well you’ve handled your finances in the past—your credit history.
+Credit reflects how well you’ve handled your finances.
 Building a good credit history can help you throughout your life.

 The importance of good credit